Deep learning for nano-photonic materials -- The solution to everything!?: Yet another deep learning paper?

 \section{Yet another deep learning paper?}

-To start, I want to briefly discuss a rarely mentioned problem that is in some ways also a consequence of exaggerated expectations: The flood of sometimes more but often less interesting publications that can be referred to as ``\textit{yet another deep learning paper}''.
-May it be in the strive for quick publications, for the easy harvest of citations or for the personal small share of the cake, currently an overwhelming number of publications around deep learning applications for photonic materials and nano-optics problems is thrown on the audience (figure~\ref{fig:number_publications}).
+To start, I want to briefly discuss a rarely mentioned problem that is in some ways also a consequence of exaggerated expectations: The flood of publications that can be referred to as ``\textit{yet another deep learning paper}''.
+Because of its medial attention and promises, many researchers try currently to apply deep learning to their problems.
+Naturally, first tests are often done on simple problems, like design challenges with only a few free parameters, or with very constrained geometries, merely in the perturbation regime.
+Such problems however, are typically better solved with conventional methods \cite{khaireh-waliehNewcomerGuideDeep2023}.
+The main reason is the tremendous computational overhead of deep learning.
+Moreover, being a statistical approach, it also does not make much sense to apply it to problems with only weak variations.
+However, scientific publication culture has strongly accelerated in the last decades \cite{bornmannGrowthRatesModern2015}.
+Researchers experience high pressure for publication, especially in an exploding research field, where a year of hesitation can make all the difference.
+As a consequence, currently an overwhelming number of publications around deep learning applications for photonic materials and nano-optics problems is thrown on the audience (figure~\ref{fig:number_publications}).
 A significant fraction of these may be cautiously called ``incremental results''.
-On the other hand, there \textit{are} various highly relevant results that merit the community's full attention, but the ever increasing inflation of publications unfortunately dilutes the important works and renders them more and more difficult to spot.
+On the other hand, there \textit{are} various highly relevant results that merit the community's full attention.
+The ever increasing inflation of publications unfortunately dilutes the important works and renders them more and more difficult to spot.
+For photonics materials researchers that are new to deep learning and think about applying it to their research, I recommend to get an overview of the more significant results through recent review articles, such as \cite{jiangDeepNeuralNetworks2021, chenArtificialIntelligenceMetaoptics2022, khaireh-waliehNewcomerGuideDeep2023}.